MalachiTechnologies/Homelab-Scripts/README.md

 # Homelab-Scripts
-Misc homelab scripts for the
+Misc homelab scripts for the homelab

+Work In Progress